The Importance of Teaching Tolerance: 9 Ways to Create an Inclusive Classroom

 Listening to your students and their families is a huge part of this process as well, according to Barrett.
 “Teachers can build a community of diversity by making their classrooms student-centered, in which each voice and emerging opinion is heard and respected,” Barrett says.

-When you are strong in your own identity and able to empathize with others, you will be better able to understand other cultures.
-“Cultural competency is the key to becoming more inclusive—the knowledge, skills, attitudes and awareness needed to work with individuals from diverse backgrounds,” Barrett says.
+When you are strong in your own identity and able to empathize with others, you will be better able to navigate differences.

 9. Commit to your own ongoing education

 There is always more to discover about people and the ways in which we are diverse.
 Barrett works to develop more skill in empathy, appreciation and listening without judgment.
 “Once I am aware and know about different cultures, then I develop the right attitude and skills to manage cross-cultural relationships.
 Throughout the year, I participate in diversity and inclusion workshops and cultural events.”